vornao/RandomBot/README.md

 ***

 ### 🔥 Changelog Ver.
-0.2.1 🔥
+1.3.0 🔥
-- Now with support of adding and sending random stickers!

-### 🔥 Changelog Ver.
-1.0.0 🔥
-- Now with images, audio, stickers support and improved efficiency with brand new database!
-- Access control list improved
-- Bug fix

-### 🔥 Changelog Ver.
-1.1.0 🔥
 - Added toggle for messages in group chats
+- Now with full gif support!
+- Custom replies: make the bot say whaterver you want
+- Schedule message in chats: bot will randomly send message in chat where this function is enabled!